oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

 icpx -fsycl -fintelfpga use_library.cpp lib.a -o use_library.fpga -Xshardware -DFPGA_HARDWARE
 ```

+Note that the library files (\*.a) must be included after all of the cpp files in the `icpx` command.

 ## Building the `use_library` Tutorial

 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.